Texas teen's lung collapses due to vaping

 "The nicotine contained in these products is very potent and the potential for nicotine addiction is so much more in young people compared to adults," Rao said.

-The Centers for Disease Control and Prevention is investigating dozens of cases of severe lung illness due to e-cigarette use in 14 states.
+The Centers for Disease Control and Prevention is investigating more than 150 cases of severe lung illness due to e-cigarette use in 16 states.

 Copyright 2019 KTVT via CNN.
 All rights reserved.